-The NB ESG Quotient (as explained in the section headed "Environmental or social characteristics of the financial product") is used to measure the environmental and social characteristics promoted by the Portfolio.
+The NB ESG Quotient (as explained in the section headed "Environmental or social characteristics of the financial product") and third party data are used to measure the environmental and social characteristics promoted by the Portfolio.
 Foundational to the NB ESG Quotient is the proprietary NB materiality matrix (as explained above), which focuses on the ESG characteristics that are considered to be the most likely to be the material drivers of ESG risk for each sector.
 Each sector criteria is constructed using third party and internally derived ESG data and supplemented with internal qualitative analysis, leveraging the Sub-Investment Manager's analyst team's significant sector expertise.
-The Sub-Investment Manager leverages the NB materiality matrix and local insight into the Emerging Markets to customize the material ESG factors for Emerging Markets.
-When considering Emerging Markets, the Sub-Investment Manager evaluates the long-term ESG factors and value drivers for Emerging Markets' industries and the companies that operate in them.

 The NB ESG Quotient assigns weightings to environmental, social and governance factors for each sector to derive the NB ESG Quotient rating.
-Companies with a favourable and/or an improving NB ESG Quotient rating have a higher chance of being included in the Portfolio.
-Companies with a poor NB ESG Quotient rating, especially where a poor NB ESG Quotient rating is not being addressed by a company, are more likely to be removed from the investment universe or divested from the Portfolio.
+Companies with a favourable and/or an improving NB ESG Quotient or third party rating have a higher chance of being included in the Portfolio.
+Companies with a poor NB ESG Quotient or third party rating, especially where a poor NB ESG Quotient or third party rating is not being addressed by a company, are more likely to be removed from the investment universe or divested from the Portfolio.